Boresight (firearm): Optical boresighting

 Once you are able to align the bore axis and the sights on the firearm you should then be able to at least get shots on or close to the target.
-With the rifle reassembled you should be able to put shots down range and make more fine tuned adjustments.
+With the rifle reassembled you should be able to put shots down range and make more fine-tuned adjustments.

-A draw back of using the naked eye to boresight is that it can be difficult due to the tunnel vision and lack of brightness, especially with longer-barreled guns.
+A drawback of using the naked eye to boresight is that it can be difficult due to the tunnel vision and lack of brightness, especially with longer-barreled guns.
 A more advanced method of boresighting uses a collimator boresighter, an optical attachment similar to a scope sight, which fits onto the muzzle end of the barrel via a bore-diameter arbor and projects a grid pattern onto the sight picture.
 Using this method, the normal sight (which is fixed to the receiver) and the collimator (which is fixed to the barrel) can be sighted to match.
 Most collimators have grid patterns for rechecking the zero after the barrel is sighted.